shvkhzod/portfolio2/src/lib/books/books.md

 ## 2024

+### The Elements of Computing Systems: Building Modern Computer from First Principles
+Category: Programming
+Subtitle: Helped me to see overall picture of whole computer, need to read it some time later
+Rating: 6.5/10

+### Courage to Write
+Category: Non-Fiction
+Subtitle: The best book I have read about writing so far in my life
+Rating: 8/10

 ### Adibus Soniy
 Category: Non-Fiction
 Subtitle: 16 page book that explains the core things that young learner should know